 But let's not rush things!

 Then we have extracts: both vanilla and peppermint.
-For you recipe freestylers, I wouldn’t use more than the one-eighth of a teaspoon of peppermint extract written in the recipe card below.
+For you recipe freestylers, I wouldn't use more than the ⅛ teaspoon of peppermint extract written in the recipe card below.
 Peppermint extract has a very bold flavor, and even the tiniest smidge too much can be overpowering.
 This amount was just right.

 Peppermint Mocha Pudding